Teaching Opportunities

 and congratulations

-to former teachers Mark Brooke (Diploma qualified at our school) on his teaching appointment with British Council, Hong Kong , Rachel Applegate for her London DOS posting, Jenan Ismail, who completed her PGCE course in England, Mark Elliott and Jacosta VonAchten for their teaching posting and acceptance for Masters programme at Bilkent University, Ankara and Alison Millar for her career in EFL publishing.
+to former teachers Lucy Nicholls for her British Council senior appointment in the Far East, Mark Brooke (Diploma qualified at our school) on his teaching appointment with British Council, Hong Kong , Rachel Applegate for her London DOS posting, Jenan Ismail, who completed her PGCE course in England, Mark Elliott and Jacosta VonAchten for their teaching posting and acceptance for her Masters programme at Bilkent University, Ankara, and Natasha Arain, Sarah Forbes and Rachel Jeffries for their new careers in EFL publishing in London, Madrid and Dubhai .
+Well done everyone!If you would like to apply for a teaching post at our school, please copy and complete the:

 FULL NAME: